FREQUENTLY ASKED QUESTIONS:

-The freight company will NOT go inside the house, however, they will go inside the garage or anywhere outside the home, considering you have a smooth surface (with nothing in the way) for a pallet jack to roll on from the location of the truck, to the location your looking to place the safe.
+We have a video of what to expect for delivery here.
+The freight company will NOT go inside the house, however, they will go inside the garage or anywhere outside the home, considering the truck driver is physically capable of doing it with a pallet jack.
 They will not move the safe off the pallet, or unwrap it.
 Unless you requested a small truck, they will be full sized 48 footers, so make sure there is enough room for the driver to access you.
 If no trucks are able to reach your home, you may need to pick the safe up at the nearest terminal, and get a freight allowance, or we will work out some other solution.
 If you feel you could have issues with any freight trucks to your location (such as having a long unpaved, gravel driveway, low hanging trees, steep inclines or declines, etc.), please let us know in advance, or the freight company will only have the option of dropping it off curbside.

 3. What happens if there is freight damage?

-Sturdy Safe will remind you, when we call with a tracking number and terminal phone number, to check for damage BEFORE accepting delivery and signing the BOL.
-Any damage (more than what touch up paint can fix, or a handel that can be replaced), you need to write "Freight damaged.
-Refused delivery on the BOL and CALL US FOR AUTHORIZATION BEFORE the driver leaves with the safe.
+After the safe leaves, Sturdy Safe will inform you of what to do if there is freight damage.
+We also go over it in our delivery video here.
+Any damage (more than what touch up paint can fix, or a handle that can be replaced), you need to write "Freight damaged.
+Refused delivery on the BOL and try to call us before the driver leaves with the safe.
 They will send the safe back to us free of charge so we can reship it when fixed.
 When one signs anything from a shipping company, it's important to remember your signing a paper that states you received the idem in good condition, and it's really hard to prove other wise if that was not the case.

 4. How will the safe be packaged in for shipping?